palindromed/palindromed.github.io/_posts/books/2020-01-06-reckoners.md

 Type: Audio (MacLeod Andrews)

 Notes: This is a YA series.
 Not my favorite genre but Sanderson is great.
 Haven't read the novella but have read the trilogy.
+Enjoyed it but unlikely to read again.

 ## Steelheart (Book 1 - 2013)